 Kelly Hart & Hallman LLP

-Loulan has defended several dozen “legacy” lawsuits asserting environmental damage, often involving claims in the hundreds of millions of dollars.
+Mr. Pitre is also extremely well known for his practice in legacy litigation in which landowners and public entities sue oil and gas companies alleging environmental damage from oil and gas exploration and production operations.
+These cases often involve claims in the hundreds of millions of dollars.
 As lead trial counsel in Meaux et al. v.
 Hilcorp et al., he defended two oil and gas exploration and production companies from claims of environmental damage.
 After a three-week trial, plaintiffs asked the jury for over $60 million dollars.
 Instead, the jury’s verdict resulted in no liability for defendants, a result that withstood appeal.

 Mr. Pitre grew up in Cut Off in southern Lafourche Parish, Louisiana, which has grown in the past century from a collection of small Cajun French fishing villages to the central hub of the Gulf of Mexico deepwater oil and gas industry at Port Fourchon.
 Thus, from an early age he has understood the intricate challenges of living and working on the Louisiana coast.
 At South Lafourche High School, Mr. Pitre was a National Merit Scholar, a Presidential Scholar (one of 121 nationwide), and a Telluride Association Summer Program Scholar (one of 20 nationwide).
 He then spent seven years at Harvard, where he earned his bachelor and law degrees and numerous honors.
 He wrote his Harvard College magna cum laude honors thesis about a 19th century village on the Louisiana coast and his Harvard Law School senior paper about aspects of the Louisiana Constitution.
 He then returned to Louisiana, ultimately serving his home town as attorney to the Greater Lafourche Port Commission during a period of explosive expansion and as a member of the Louisiana House of Representatives.